kotekan/kotekan/docs/sphinx/compiling/dpdk.rst

     NR_2M_PAGES=1024

+Reboot the system and check ``dpdk-devbind --status`` to see if the NICs were correctly bound to the UIO drivers.

 Please note that depending on the setup you may want to use more or less huge pages.
-If you have a NUMA system you'll need to manually create your huge pages on each NUMA node.
+If you have a NUMA system you'll need to manually create your huge pages on each NUMA node, the above script will not work.

 ============================
 Configuring DPDK from source